pkottakoti/mongodb-queries/README.md

-# Higher-Order Functions and JSON
+# Querying a Document Database

 ## Objectives

-* Execute queries on a mongodb document collection.
+* Execute queries on a Mongodb document collection.

 ## Instructions